neuralmidifx/neuralmidifx.github.io/docs/docs_v2/GraphicalInterface.md

 {: .note }
 > For this Stage of Deployment, You should modify the following file
 >
-> [Configs_GUI.h](https://github.com/behzadhaki/NeuralMidiFXPlugin/tree/releases/V2.0.0/NeuralMidiFXPlugin/NeuralMidiFXPlugin/Configs_GUI.h){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+> [Deployment/settings.json](https://github.com/behzadhaki/NeuralMidiFXPlugin/blob/releases/v2.0.0/Deployment/settings.json){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

 ---

 ## Step 1: Available User Interface Elements
 The wrapper allows for automatic rendering of the plugin's graphical interface.
 All you need to do, is to decide what sort of UI elements you would like to have in your plugin.

 {: .note }
-> At this moment, only vertical sliders, rotary knobs and buttons are supported.
-More UI elements will be added in the future.
+> Available UI elements are:
+> 1. Sliders (horizontal and vertical)
+> 2. Rotary Knobs
+> 3. Toggle/Trigger Buttons
+> 4. Combo Boxes
+> 5. Midi Visualizer
+> 6. Audio Visualizer

 Once you have decided what sort of UI elements you would like to have in your plugin, continue with the following steps.